Welcome to our updated NitroPack review.

 - Browser: Chrome.

-- Connection: FIOS (20/5 Mbps).
-This will get a slower result than a tool like Pingdom, but it’s more accurate to how actual human visitors will experience your site because it’s close to the average Internet speed for the USA as a whole.
+- Connection: Cable 5/1 Mbps 28ms RTT.
+This will get a slower result than a tool like Pingdom, but it’s more accurate to how actual human visitors will experience your site because it’s closer to the average Internet speed for the USA as a whole.

-- Number of tests to run: “9”.
-WebPageTest will run nine separate tests and take the median value, which eliminates single-test variability.
+- Number of tests to run: “3”.
+WebPageTest will run three separate tests and take the median value, which eliminates single-test variability.

 I’ll also run my test site through PageSpeed Insights because I know that a lot of people care about PageSpeed Insights scores.
 Don’t obsess about scores by themselves, though.
 What really matters is how your human visitors experience your site.

-Here’s how it performed – I’ll start with the raw data and then summarize everything at the end of this section:
+Here’s how it performed – I’ll start with the raw page speed data and then summarize everything at the end of this section: